Big Oaks Big Six

 Mushroom hunting is also allowed on the refuge.
 Similar to the deer and turkey hunts, hunters must pick a hunting area.
 Unlike the deer and turkey hunts, if a mushroom hunter would like to change areas they are allowed.
 Mushroom hunters must return to the office and let the Big Oaks staff know they want to change hunting areas.

-There are dates for archery, primitive (muzzelloader) and gun hunts on the refuge.
+There are dates for archery, primitive (muzzleloader) and firearm hunts on the refuge.
 Hunters must be drawn through the state for these hunts.
 There will also be a no-show drawing every hunt morning.

 Refer to specific refuge regulations for more information.
 Contact the refuge office or website for updates and additional information.

 All hunters must view the refuge safety briefing prior to access to the refuge.
-Hunt permits must be purchsed at the refuge office for $20.
-These permits are valid throughout the year.
-Hunt fees are reduced by half for holders of an interagency access/senior pass and for those aged 15 and younger the fee is waived.
-View the Rules and Regulations page for more information regarding hunting at Big Oaks Refuge.
+Hunt permits must be purchased at the refuge office for $20.
+These permits are valid for one year.
+Hunt fees are reduced by half for holders of an interagency access/senior pass and waived for those aged 15 and younger.
+View the Rules and Regulations page for more information regarding hunting at Big Oaks National Wildlife Refuge.

 4. Interpretation